openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect [@OpenID.Core], in that they allow a Credential Issuer to assert End-User claims.
 However, in contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the Credential type) and is typically bound to key material allowing the End-User to prove the legitimate possession of the Credential.
 This allows secure direct presentation of the Credential from the End-User to the RP, without involvement of the Credential Issuer.
 This specification caters for those differences.

 Access to this API is authorized using OAuth 2.0 [@!RFC6749], i.e. the Wallet uses OAuth to obtain authorization to receive verifiable credentials.
 This way the issuance process can benefit from the proven security, simplicity, and flexibility of OAuth and existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) can be extended to become Credential Issuers.
-The same OAuth authorization server can protect one or more instances of the credential issuance API.

 # Terminology